tibidoh/dataset_regression/README.md

 ### Note on counters
 The ultimate goal of regression testing fixture is to decide whether there was a regression or not.
-`counters` callback is intended for passing through all 3 RDD's: reference, test and diffs and computing basic metrics such as count of diffs, volume of input data, etc.
+`counters` callback is intended for passing through all 3 RDD's: reference, test and diffs and computing basic metrics such as count of diffs, volume of input data, etc. which can help to make the decision of whether there was indeed regression.

 Although result assessment can be done outside of regression fixture, having counters as a dedicated callback serves two purposes: It makes reusing standard ways of regression result assessment easier as well as facilitates parallel execution of built-in counters implementation.